Ledger012/RecyclerView_implementation/README.md

 **The Data Class**: The Data class is a custom java class that acts as a structure for holding the information for every item of the RecyclerView.

 For Complete Reference:[**Recycler View**](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView)

+In Android, RecyclerView provides an ability to implement the horizontal, vertical and Expandable List.
+It is mainly used when we have data collections whose elements can change at run time based on user action or any network events.
+For using this widget we have to specify the Adapter and Layout Manager.